-Andre Bennett is a community activist and youth pastor at Zion Baptist Church in Lynn.
-He also serves as a Behavioral Specialist with Creative Behavioral Solutions and Specialized Autism Consultants.
-In his role as a behavioral specialist, he works with families and schools in Greater Lawrence and Boston to implement positive behavioral approaches to address problematic behaviors of youth who have suffered trauma, psychological or social disorders and cognitive/physical disabilities.
+Andre Bennett grew up in Jamaica.
+He is a community activist and youth pastor at Zion Baptist Church in Lynn.
+Andre also serves as a Behavioral Specialist with Creative Behavioral Solutions and Specialized Autism Consultants.
+In his role as a behavioral specialist, he works with families and schools in Greater Lynn and Boston to implement positive behavioral approaches to address problematic behaviors of youth who have suffered trauma, psychological or social disorders and cognitive/physical disabilities.
 Andre also coaches school staff in how to create learning environments to improve problematic behaviors and coaches families in how to use positive behavioral approaches in their children’s home environments.
 Andre is a passionate social activist and works with a number of local colleges and community organizations to improve the lives of immigrant families.